 We construct a path of 2”x6” boards on the surface of the rocky dirt to run wheelbarrows full of mortar between the mortar mixer and the masons.
-My boss watches me transport a load of mortar and tells me that instead of walking, I should run back and forth behind the wheelbarrows.
+My boss watches me transport a load of mortar and tells me that instead of walking, I should run back and forth behind the wheelbarrow.
 Full of mud, they weigh a couple hundred pounds and are unstable enough to spill if not careful; I find this out the hard way.
 Not only is this job hard work, but the hurried pace imposed on us makes it a stressful job as well.
 But I like it.
 It feels good to put my back into my work and to be a necessary component of a team.
 I am learning a trade, I am becoming competent, and I am helping to build something worthwhile and lasting.

 I turn eighteen years old on the last day of June and consider my future.
-I wonder if I should work for a few years before college.
+Should I work for a few years before college?
 I could earn money for tuition and learn a trade.
 Manual labor is certainly satisfying to my soul.
 I am wondering how long it will be before Dave hands me a trowel and tells me to stand on top of the scaffolding with the masons, lay the blocks, and boss around the hod carriers.
 I suppose this may be the aspiration of all of us laborers, but none of us are presumptuous enough to vocalize it.
 Good hod carriers are essential to the success of this job, but we all know that we are at the bottom of the ladder in more ways than one.

 As the hot days roll into July, we finish up the first of eight floors of the new hotel.
 Our routine has been established and we work fairly well as a team.
 Apparently, I am one of the better mortar mixers, and if someone else’s batch doesn’t turn out to the liking of the masons, they request that I mix up my recipe for the next barrel of mud.

 It is now July 7, 1977.
 The sky is clear, as usual, and the mid-morning sun is heating up the cinder blocks, the tools, and the metal scaffold bars.
-We periodically spray down the mortar to keep it moist due to excessive evaporation.
+We periodically spray down the mortar to keep it moist.
 Anticipating the need for another batch of mortar, I run with the empty wheelbarrow back to the mortar mixer.
 I fill the mixing tub with water to my imaginary line, yank the rope to fire up the engine, engage the clutch, and shovel in the sand.
 Add to that a half bag of lime and a ninety-four-pound bag of Portland Cement.
 The dry cement powder often sticks to the side of the mixing barrel, so I usually brush it into the turning blades with my bare hand.

 This time I feel a tug.